charles-ison/sv_term_project/README.md

 4. Choose a visualization
     - Press the key `r`
-        - resets to the default view
+        - resets everything to the default view.

     - Height:
         - Press the key `a`